changethe/tailwindcss-clamp/README.md

 ## todo:

-- make this an npm package/plugin
+- make this a plugin instead of having it to paste into the extend section
 - add tests
-- add more options
 - work on better scaling options
+- add more config options